MicrosoftDocs/appcenter-docs/docs/transition/wpf-winforms-sdk-migration.md

 Install-Package Microsoft.AppCenter.Crashes
 ```

-The App Center SDK uses a modular approach – you can integrate only those services that you're interested in.
+The App Center SDK uses a modular approach – you can choose which services you want to integrate.
 You must add each SDK module as a separate dependency in this section.

 ## 2. Update the SDK setup code